Banana Milkshake

 Step by StepJump to Recipe

-This banana milkshake recipe includes sweet bananas and coconut milk for a rich and creamy consistency that everyone (especially kids) will love.
-Plus we add a bit of vanilla and cinnamon for an extra delicious drink that’s perfect for breakfast, as a snack, or even for a healthy dessert.
-This banana shake recipe is vegan.
+This Banana Milkshake recipe includes sweet bananas and coconut milk for a rich and creamy consistency that everyone (especially kids) will love.
+Plus I add a bit of vanilla and cinnamon for an extra delicious drink that’s perfect for breakfast, as a snack, or even for a healthy dessert.
+This Banana Shake recipe is also vegan.

 banana milkshake in two glasses with a light sprinkle of ground cinnamon on a dark brown table with a cream jute napkin by side